mattermost/docs/source/about/deployment_and_editions.rst

 Mattermost Legacy Enterprise Editions
 --------------------------------------

 Mattermost introduced a new pricing and packaging structure on October 13, 2021.
-The packages listed below will be end-of-life October 31, 2023.
+The packages listed below will reach end-of-life on October 31, 2023.

 We are no longer selling these products to new customers.
 For existing customers, we highly recommend working with your Mattermost Account team to plan for a migration to our new packages, but we will honor existing pricing and features for renewals and expansions of E10/20 until September 30th, 2022.